 We discovered Huckleberry mountain a few years when I was reading some off the beaten trails camping book.
 I don’t even remember the name of the book.
 Last year after visiting Crater Lake National Park, I passed a sign that said “Huckleberry Mountain CC“.
 I did a quick u turn and started driving up a narrow gravel road.

 It’s a good thing that my beautiful wife was fast asleep.
 She does not like narrow gravel roads that drive up mountains.
 I was starting to get a little nervous to as it was a one lane road.
 It took nearly 30 minutes to make the 6 miles up the road.

 When we arrived, we knew we had found huckleberry Nirvana.
 I have never in my life seen so many wild berries in one spot.
 Everywhere that you looked were huckleberries.
 You could literally sit on the ground and eat your breakfast.
 We picked and ate huckleberries all day.
 We picked approximately 12 quarts of these delicious berries.

 I was able to freeze several quarts and we ate them throughout the fall of a reminder of God’s provision to us.

 From Prospect, OR, travel north along Highway 62 about 6 miles and turn right onto Forest Road 60.
 Continue along Forest Road 60 about 12 miles to Huckleberry Campground.Foraging for our food has been a big thing for us.
 We are learning new survival skills daily.
 We plan on visiting many more berry picking places this summer.

-If you want to know the exact location, sign up for the updates and I will make sure that you get directions and how to find this place.
-It’s not marked very well.
+Google or Apple maps will get your to the campground.
+It’s not marked very well once you make the turn on the gravel road.
 I stopped twice and asked people driving down for directions.
 It is worth the drive.
-I would drive from California to Oregon just for wild huckleberry picking.
+I drive from California to Oregon just for wild huckleberry picking.
 The camping is free too!
 There is a fresh deep well pump and clean outhouses.